Shaping Outcomes After Serious Slip and Fall Injuries

 Premises liability claims involving government property can entail additional procedural requirements and limitations.
 Suing the Government involves strict rules that apply to local/state government entities, which require specific, timely written notice, and cap damages from $250k to $500k.

-If your fall occurred on or near government property (e.g., cities, townships, counties, school districts, certain public buildings, or other municipal locations), it’s smart to speak with counsel early to avoid missing technical steps.
+If your fall accident occurred on or near government property (e.g., cities, townships, counties, school districts, certain public buildings, or other municipal locations), it’s smart to speak with counsel early to avoid missing technical steps.

 Contingency Fees and the Cost of Hiring a Philadelphia Personal Injury Attorney